by Susan Flantzer © Unofficial Royalty 2019

 The Prince of Wales (George) asked his father King George I and his paternal uncle Prince Ernst August of Hanover, who had been created Duke of York, to be godfathers.
 The Princess of Wales (Caroline) wanted to name her son William and initially King George I agreed.
 However, the little prince was the first of the British House of Hanover to be born in Great Britain, and apparently, the king’s government ministers insisted that the previous protocol be followed.
 The ministers told the king that since he was one of the godfathers, the infant prince should be named George.
 A compromise was reached and the prince’s name would be George William.

 Next, the ministers objected to Prince Ernst August of Hanover being one of the godparents.
 He was the reigning Prince-Bishop of Osnabrück (now in Lower Saxony, Germany) and unmarried.
-If Ernst August was named a godparent, he perhaps might make the British prince the heir to his German title.
-Furthermore, the ministers advised the king that it was usual practice for the Lord Chamberlain, the most senior officer of the Royal Household, to be one of the godfathers.
+If Ernst August was named a godparent, he might make the British prince the heir to his German title.
+Furthermore, the ministers advised the king that it was the usual practice for the Lord Chamberlain, the most senior officer of the Royal Household, to be one of the godfathers.
 This writer, who has researched and written about Royal Christenings, can say that although the list of godparents for the British House of Stuart which preceded the House of Hanover is incomplete, there is no evidence that it was the usual practice for the Lord Chamberlain to be a royal godfather.
 Caroline was willing to compromise again and suggested that the Lord Chamberlain, Thomas Pelham-Holles, 1st Duke of Newcastle, could stand as proxy for Ernst August.
-Caroline was overruled by the ministers and then asked for the christening to be postponed, and was again overruled.
+Caroline was overruled by the ministers.
+She then asked for the christening to be postponed, and was again overruled.

 When the christening took place, George and Caroline were incensed at being repeatedly overruled.
 After the christening, George accused the Duke of Newcastle of acting dishonestly regarding the christening arrangements, shook his fists at him, and said, “You are a rascal but I shall find you out,” meaning get even.
 George had spoken English since he was a child but having lived in Hanover where German was the native language for the first thirty-one years of his life, he spoke English with a German accent.
 The Duke of Newcastle misunderstood George and thought he said, “I shall fight you.”
 The Duke quickly went to King George I and told him that his son had challenged him to a duel.